kestrel-org/kestrel/ROADMAP.md

 * Tests upgrade to merge automatically all PRs coming from depfu with mergify (only merges 'patch' PRs for now)
 * Convert backend from "CommonJS" to "ESM"
 * Docker implementation
+* Put backend in a new project to prepare the implemention of tsx-template

 ## Done